insidegui/TextTransformer/README.md

 The result is a system that protects user privacy and leads to a more reliable experience overall, since in general a poorly behaving extension can't crash the app that's trying to use it (but that largely depends on how the extension hosting is implemented).

 Use cases for custom extension points on Mac apps include any idea that involves external developers augmenting our apps with code running at native speeds, with access to the full macOS SDK, while at the same time isolating that code from our apps, protecting the trust that users have in them.

-ExtensionKit extension points can even provide UI, which I haven't covered here, and that expands the realm of possibilities even more.

 If you have a Mac app that currently provides other ways for developers to write scripts or extensions for it, or if you have an idea for a type of app that could benefit from third-party extensions, I'd consider implementing them with ExtensionKit.